 The Coricancha Mine holds many of the licenses and permits necessary to re-start operations; all valid and in good standing.
 The project includes an operational 600 tonne per day flotation and gold BIOX® bio-leach plant along with supporting mining infrastructure.
 The Coricancha Mine has been on care and maintenance since August 2013 when it was closed due to falling commodity prices.
 The property comprises more than 3,700 hectares in the prolific Central Polymetallic Belt and production at the mine dates back to 1906.
 Gold-silver-lead-zinc-copper mineralization (approximately 80% gold-silver by value) occurs as massive sulphide veins that have been mined underground by cut and fill methods.

-Great Panther is currently conducting engineering and environmental studies in order to determine the viability of restarting the operation.
+Great Panther is currently conducting a Bulk Sample Study in order to determine the viability of restarting the operation.

 Geology, Mining and Processing

 The Coricancha Mine is a Cordilleran polymetallic ore deposit, comprising a system of massive sulphide veins and replacement bodies formed at epithermal to mesothermal conditions.
 The regional geology comprises a package of andesitic volcanic rocks and sedimentary rocks intruded by monzonite stocks.
 The area has been exposed to extreme structural compression, which has produced a strong fracturing pattern on a regional scale and allowed the intrusion of polymetallic mineralization in the form of quartz-galena-sphalerite-chalcopyrite veins with gold and silver.